 Ingredients for Overnight Layered Salad

-You can vary the ingredients in traditional layered salads.
+You can vary the simple ingredients in traditional layered salads.
 Here’s what I use in mine:

 - Parmesan cheese